 Health inequalities are the unfair and avoidable differences in people’s health across social groups and between different population groups.

-To reduce health inequalities, action is needed to address the fundamental causes of social inequality which determine inequalities in income, employment, education, and daily living conditions.
+To reduce health inequalities, action is needed across society to address the fundamental causes of social inequality.
+This includes inequalities in income, employment, education, and daily living conditions.